Kaldei/KDN/source/content/containers/Kubernetes Basics.md

 ### DNS

-Here some examples of workind DNS names to access Pods in a Cluster:
+Here are some examples of working DNS names to access Pods in a Cluster:

 * my-pod.my-namespace
 * my-pod.my-namespace.svc
 * my-pod.my-namespace.cluster.local
+* my-service.my-namespace

 ---